droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/script/standard.h - See the CPP file.

 **./src/secp256k1** - Downstream version of the libsecp256k1 library.
 This is the library that performs all cryptographic functions related to creating and verifying signatures for Bitcoin transactions. *No files listed.
-Consult the libsecp256k1 doc or the *[*project websit*e](https://github.com/bitcoin/secp256k1)*.*
+Consult the libsecp256k1 doc or the [project website](https://github.com/bitcoin/secp256k1)*.

 **./src/support** - Used primarily to abstract out some low-level functionality supplied by OpenSSL and Boost.
 Makes code changes a lot easier since changes occur only in one place.